• About

 The adjoining darüşşifa, or hospital, is as innovative as it is compassionate.
 Its design centers around a domed courtyard, open to the sky through an oculus, and lined with iwans (vaulted halls) and rooms for treatment.
 In the center lies a stone basin, where water once trickled continuously not just for cleaning, but for therapy.

-Seljuk physicians treated mental health with music and sound.
+Seljuk physicians treated mental health with music and sound — an approach inherited from the broader Islamic Golden Age, when hospitals across the Muslim world pioneered humane treatment, pharmacology, and the use of architecture itself as part of the cure.
 In Divriği, the dome’s acoustic design allowed Quranic recitation or ney (reed flute) melodies to float gently through the space, calming patients’ minds.

 And perhaps most remarkable of all especially for the 13th century is that Divriği had an underfloor heating system.